-If you’re a first time feature filmmaker, you do not need a gazillion dollars to join the feature club.
-But you will need to learn how to replace money with ginormous creatively.
-And once your screenplay is complete, then the next step in the filmmaking process is your initial breakdown and schedule.
+Thanks to enhancements in production technology, you no longer need a gazillion dollars to make a feature.
+But you will need to learn how to replace money with ginormous creativity.
+Once your screenplay is complete, the next step in the filmmaking process is your initial breakdown and schedule.

 Many motion picture professionals make a living just breaking down, scheduling and budgeting movies.
 So it’s a pretty complicated and creative area.
 As a first time feature filmmaker, it save you many headaches if you partner with an seasoned 1st AD or Line Producer who could guide you through the process.

 If this is not possible for you, I suggest reading every article on the subject as well as watching every YouTube video.
 This will teach you how to think like a cost conscious, responsible producer.